nakst/luigi/README.md

 UI_MSG_CODE_GET_LINE_HINT, // dp = pointer to UITableGetItem (line in index field); return string length UI_MSG_WINDOW_CLOSE, // return 1 to prevent default (process exit for UIWindow; close for UIMDIChild)
 ```

+## Is it lightweight and blazing fast? 🚀

+No, this would require a rewrite in JavaScript, which I do not currently plan to do.